joelst/Sentinel/README.md

-# Microsoft Sentinel
+# Microsoft Sentinel Resources

 This repo has random bits a pieces of collected Sentinel scripts, queries, and knicknacks.
 Below is a collection of resources that may be helpful in learning about Sentinel.

 ## Microsoft Sentinel